goodlabs-studio/advanced-kstreams-demos/Demo_3/README.md

 > NOTE: You can generate a timestamp an arbitrary number of seconds in the past by running `timestamp=$(( $(date +%s000) - seconds*1000 ))`

+### Goals

 This demo is intended to give you free-reign to answer some questions on your own about how joins behave.

 Some questions I'd like you to explore:
 - Other than the latter not needing co-partitioning, how is a Stream-Table join different than a Stream-GlobalTable join?
 Do they behave differently when it comes to out-of-order messages?
 What impact could this have on a streaming application?
 - In a Stream-Stream join, is the windowing based on processing time (wallclock at the consumer), log-append time (when the message arrived at the broker), or the timestamp?
 What does this mean for out-of order messages?
 - When does a Table-Table join produce messages to its output topic in an inner join?
 Does it behave like a Stream-Stream inner join?
 If not, how is it different?
-What is the impact of out-of-order messages on a Table-Table join?
+What is the impact of out-of-order messages on a Table-Table join, or a Table in general?